Multicalibration for Modeling Censored Survival Data with Universal Adaptability: Methodology

-Survival analysis has posed the challenge of dealing with censored data whose underlying true survival time $T_i$ is unobservable.
-To address this, a common approach employs pseudo observations~\citep{graw2009pseudo, andersen2010pseudo, jacobsen2016note} constructed in a Jackknife~\citep{miller1974jackknife} manner,
+Survival analysis presents the challenge of handling censored data, where the true survival time $T_i$ remains unobservable for some individuals.
+A widely used approach to address this issue involves constructing pseudo observations \citep{graw2009pseudo, andersen2010pseudo, jacobsen2016note} using the Jackknife method \citep{miller1974jackknife}: